-Projected Calendar: Dates are estimated based on the district’s past calendar patterns and the holiday schedule of the coming year.
+Official calendar dates come directly from a school district's published calendar.
+Projected calendar dates are planning estimates based on that district's past calendar patterns, published rules, and the holiday schedule for the coming year.

 Is an Official Calendar Final?